Results for Parental Leave

 - You need to certify an inpatient stay greater than 48 or 96 hours.
 Otherwise, you may experience a reduction in benefits.

-For details, review your medical plan option’s Summary Plan Description available on EmployeeConnect.
+For details, review your medical plan option’s Summary Plan Description available on Your Benefits™.

 Family and Medical Leave

-Employees may be entitled to an unpaid leave of absence under the Family and Medical Leave Act (FMLA).
-Read the policy on Epoch > Policies & Procedures.
-This policy provides employees information concerning FMLA entitlements and obligations employees may have during such leaves.
-If employees have any questions concerning FMLA, they should contact their supervisor.
+Employees may be entitled to paid and unpaid leave of absence under caregiver leave and the Family and Medical Leave Act (FMLA).
+Read the caregiver and FMLA policies on Epoch > Policies & Procedures.
+These policies provide employees information concerning entitlements and obligations employees may have during such leaves.
+If you have any questions about caregiver or FMLA, contact the HR Service Center at 1.844.404.7247.

 More FMLA Details